BjarkeHautop/project-deep-learning/README.md

 - Set up a bayesian CNN.
 For example Bayes by Backprop.
 See for example here for code example for Bayes by Backprop: https://github.com/PacktPublishing/Enhancing-Deep-Learning-with-Bayesian-Inference/tree/main/ch05/bbb
 - Check robustness on data.
 Modify data (adverserial attack, out of distribtuion (OOD), ...)

+## Considerations
+- Save trained models and load them.
+Training takes a long time already (and Bayesian CNN would take even longer).

 ## Contribution Guidelines
 - Make changes in the **Google Colab**.
 - If making experimental changes make your own copy (i.e. deleteting stuff to rewrite it).
 Once it is ready merge it together with our Google Colab when ready.